SmartSystems-UniAndes/Islanding_Detection/README.md

 ## About

-This repository contains a study case of the work developed by Manikonda, S et al. in *IDM based on image classification with CNN* [1].
+This repository contains a study case of the work developed by Manikonda, S et al. in *IDM based on image classification with CNN*.
 Here is shown a CNN approach for islanding detection cases.
 Also is presented a way to generate islanding detection images.
 [1]

 ## Work Environment